rsullivan00/blog/_posts/2019-11-27-apollo-jsonapi.markdown

 In some of our older applications, we have APIs that range from do-everything-at-once tangled webs to decently well-structured [JSON API spec](https://jsonapi.org/) compliant RESTful APIs.
-When we decided to experiment with new workflows built on top of one of these existing applications, we were torn between two choices:
+We wanted to experiment with new workflows built on top of one of these existing applications, but also consuming a GraphQL API in a separate service.
+Our broad options for interfacing with the JSON API application

-1. Use GraphQL and get its benefits, but spend time up-front reimplementing convoluted that we already have verified in a JSON API.
+were:

-2. Use the existing JSON API, but be stuck with managing resources on the client using something like Redux.
+1. Make a new GraphQL API that reimplements the hardened logic already existing in the JSON API.

-The new features would talk to a new service with a GraphQL API in addition to the older application, so were hoping to use Apollo as our single source of state management on the client.
+2. Use the existing JSON API, but manage state through something like Redux for JSON API data, while also using Apollo for GraphQL data.

-As a way to jump straight to interating on the UI, I made a translation layer from the JSON API to GraphQL with Apollo, all of which takes place on the client, with no changes needed on the server: [Apollo Link JSON API](https://github.com/Rsullivan00/apollo-link-json-api).
+To avoid multiple sources of state management, but also to allow us to quickly begin iterating on workflow changes, I instead made a translation layer from the JSON API to GraphQL with Apollo, all of which takes place on the client, with no changes needed on the server: [Apollo Link JSON API](https://github.com/Rsullivan00/apollo-link-json-api).